Kinmen: Politics

 The island consistently votes for the Kuomintang (KMT).
 Until the early 1990s, proponents of Taiwan independence argued that they would consider handing Kinmen over to the PRC in any negotiated settlement.
 Residents of the island have broadly opposed such measures.

 The Democratic Progressive Party has a minor presence on the island and typically does not present candidates to stand in local elections, although it does hold a single seat in Kinmen County Council from both of the 2009 and 2014 local elections.
 However, the party occasionally lends support to liberal or center-left candidates.

-On 29 November 2014 however, independent candidate Chen Fu-hai won the county magistrate election and took office as the Magistrate of Kinmen County on 25 December 2014, the first independent candidate to win the office.
+On 29 November 2014, independent candidate Chen Fu-hai won the county magistrate election and took office as the Magistrate of Kinmen County on 25 December 2014, the first independent candidate to win the office.
 He replaced Magistrate Lee Wo-shih of the Kuomintang.
 The 2014 Kinmen County magistrate election consisted of 10 candidates, the highest number of nominated candidates in the electoral history of Taiwan.

 Kinmen County Constituency is represented by a single seat in the Legislative Yuan.
 It is currently represented by Chen Yu-chen (陳玉珍 (陈玉珍, Chén Yùzhēn)) of the Kuomintang.
 The current majority seats of Kinmen County Council is from independent, but headed by speaker Hung Yun-tien (洪允典 (Hóng Yǔndiǎn)) of the Kuomintang.
 The incumbent Magistrate of Kinmen County is independent Chen Fu-hai.